Adrian D'Souza: Franchise leagues

 Adrian D'Souza plays in the Premier Hockey League for the Maratha Warriors.
-He participated in the inaugural Super League organized by the Pakistan Hockey Federation. representing the Baloch Lions and was awarded the 2nd Best goal-keeper award.
+He participated in the inaugural Pakistan Super Hockey League organized by the Pakistan Hockey Federation. representing the Baloch Lions and was awarded the 2nd Best goal-keeper award.
 Adrian then took part in his first stint for an international club.
 Adrian played for Koln Club (Marienburger SC) in Germany.
 Adrian went on the play World Series Hockey for Mumbai Marines.
 In the Hockey India League Adrian played for his hometown city club Dabang Mumbai.